MHCtools - Analysis of MHC Data in Non-Model Species

 descriptions of the required data formats are observed

-the data set.
-The GetHpltTable() and GetHpltStats() functions
+set.
+The GetHpltTable() and GetHpltStats() functions evaluate

-evaluate the accuracy of the haplotype inference.
+the accuracy of the haplotype inference.
 The

 CreateHpltOccTable() function creates a binary (logical)